In this week’s “tips and tricks” blog, I’ll discuss issues which can arise with Spanning-Tree and how NetBrain can help.

 Automate STP Diagnoses

-NetBrain provides a way for you to collect the STP data you’re looking for without having to log into a bunch of switches serially and type in a string of show commands.
+NetBrain provides a way for you to collect the spanning-tree data you’re looking for without having to log into a bunch of switches serially and type in a string of show commands.
 NetBrain has several built-in apps that can automate STP diagnoses.
 Most importantly, you can easily write your own automation – called NetBrain Qapps – without scripts.
 These Qapps leverage the map as the ‘canvas’ for your targeted data analysis.